RahulShashwat/Getting-and-Cleaning-Data-Assignment/README.md

 Making Modifications to This Script

-Please make the amendments to set your working directory.
+Please make the amendments to set your working directory. i.e in line no 20 and 24

 Assignment Summary